Following the ancient Berber trail on our mountain bike tour Morocco

 - +Day 7 - Ouirgane 'Big Descent' Day

-As they leave us and head back to meet us at our lunch spot, we set off on the last throw of the dice for this adventure in Morocco, which involves two mountain passes, big climbs and over 15km of descending!
+As they leave us and head back to meet us at our lunch spot, we set off on the last throw of the dice for this adventure in Morocco, which involves 10km of the most sensational descending imaginable!

-This will all culminate in a one-hour descent of singletrack and sweeping corners that drops directly into our hotel, awaiting pool, wine and three course celebratory dinner!
+After this amazing one-hour descent of singletrack and sweeping corners, we’ll have lunch then head to our hotel, where we’ll have time to relax by the pool before our last celebratory dinner!
 A truly memorable last day on this magical traverse through Morocco that is a feast for the senses at each and every turn.

 Distance cycled: 32km (app.7 hours)

 Meals included: B, L, D

 Sadly today we leave Morocco behind, say our farewells and transfer to Marrakech airport.
 You will depart for the airport early morning from your mountain paradise.